SomeWeekendReading/someweekendreading.github.io/_posts/2023-05-25-tacitus-ukraine.md

 not military targets.
 The Russians have become justly infamous for attacking schools, concert halls, art galleries, apartment blocks, and churches.
-Given the availability of precision weapons to Russia, this is not an accident: destruction of power plants, water processing, dams, and such are a matter of _policy._  This particular policy is also a war crime.
+Given the availability of precision weapons to Russia, this is not an accident: destruction of power plants, water processing, dams, housing, and such are a matter of _Russian policy._  This particular policy is also a war crime.

 I can't help but think (no, really: I _can't help_ but think this) of some of the tags of Latin that were hammered into my skull at an age when I was too young to defend myself: